antoine-dupuy/bibliotech-back/readme.md

 Next features are comming soon :

-👉 get, update and delete one blog
+👉 update and delete blog;

+👉 CRUD for users;

-👉 server side user input validation with joi
+👉 server side user input validation with joi;

-👉 user authentification with jwt
+👉 user authentification with jwt;

-👉 security management with helmet
+👉 security management with helmet;

+👉 TDD;

 ... and more.